ancap-ch/from-en/pcm/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 As we dey call “government” na just another example of dis null zone where dey go say something way dey up na down, black na white, truth na lie and bad thing na good thing

 Where things dey happen na d degree dat reason and evidence go make big thing leap from d personal to d universal, and com scatter any irrational null zones na d way.
-Where Science com make thing happen exactly to d degree dat dey nor agree d irrationality of God and subjective “absolutes.”
+Where Science com make thing happen exactly to d degree dat dey nor agree d irrationality of God and subjective “absolutes”.
 Dose people who dey make medicine to d extend dat dey rejects d power of prayer and empty native juju, and instead believe say na their on studies and evidence beta or good pass.
 Philosophy also – and place where human being dey live and gather – will get and grow up high dat e nor agree with d irrational “square-circle character or behavior” of statist and religion ethical theories.

 ### Government

 Dey are talking say dat d government work under opposite character rules way different from other community na d same thing we dey talk say “leprechauns are immune to gravity.
 “Frist of all, leprechauns nor dey exit – and one of d way which we go know say dem nor dey exist na by d thing dem dey claimed say dat dey are immune to gravity.
 Everything dat get weight na subject to gravity – dat one na immune to gravity by definition na e nor get mass, and d thing nor dey exist.
-D talk way dey ground “leprechauns are immune to gravity” na a tautology, dis one only com be true say na d non-existence of leprechauns – dis one com b d semantic equivalent of “dat which nor dey exist, nor dey exist.”
+D talk way dey ground “leprechauns are immune to gravity” na a tautology, dis one only com be true say na d non-existence of leprechauns – dis one com b d semantic equivalent of “dat which nor dey exist, nor dey exist”.
 A na A, Aristotle’s first law of logic, does precious little to confirm d existence of dat which is defined as non-existence.

 In de same way, as we dey talk say dat it is morally beta for soldiers to kpai and government people to thief, we know dat “soldiers” and “government peoples” dey get moral differently are *completely invalid*.